 First 5 LA Resources for Young Readers

 Celebrate Young Readers Day on Nov.
-12 (and throughout the month) by reading to your child!
+12 (and National Family Literacy Month which takes place throughout November!) by reading to your child!
 Studies show that reading aloud from birth builds bonds and enhances a child’s success in school and their later life.
 Reading with infants and children builds vocabulary, memory and cognitive and language skills.
 Plus, it’s fun!

 Los Angeles County has a wealth of ways to support young readers.
 Here are five great resources for parents and children to develop a love of reading and its many benefits: